saeyslab/napari-sparrow/README.md

 ## Setting up a development environment

-First clone the GitHub repo and set it as the current directory
+First clone the GitHub repo and set it as the current directory:

 ```bash
 git clone https://github.com/saeyslab/napari-spongepy.git